-Whatever your reason for switching to dark mode in Firefox – to save power, reduce glare, or simply because it looks cool – here's how to do it.
+Whatever your reason for switching to Firefox dark mode – to save power, reduce glare, or simply because it looks cool – here's how to do it.

-To activate dark mode for Firefox on Windows, macOS or Linux, open the main menu, click 'Customize' and choose 'Dark' from the 'Themes' drop-down menu at the bottom of the page.
+To activate Firefox dark mode on Windows, macOS or Linux, open the main menu, click 'Customize' and choose 'Dark' from the 'Themes' drop-down menu at the bottom of the page.

 You can also download additional themes here, including various space-themed options that provide the advantages of dark mode with attractive background images rather than plain black and gray.

-Enable dark mode for Firefox on iOS and Android
+Enable Firefox dark mode on iOS and Android

 If you're using Firefox for iOS, open the menu and tap 'Night mode' to switch to the darker color scheme.